toddcf/pielcanela2/README.md

 ### Nav

-1. Add hover effects to svg (if possible) so users know it's a link.
+1. Add hover effects to SVG (if possible) so users know it's a link.
-2. Once a nav-item is clicked, the nav should collapse.

 ### About the Therapist